 19 October 1950

 UN forces, including 27th Commonwealth Brigade, rapidly advanced north and crossed the border into North Korea, capturing the capital Pyongyang.
 By late November they had moved up to within 40 miles (64 km) of the Chinese border.

 President Truman had dismissed Chinese warnings that the advance of US troops towards its borders would result in war.
 But in November 1950 the Chinese People’s Liberation Army intervened on a massive scale, halting the UN advance.
-Although the 27th Brigade held them off from their positions on the River Chongchen, the Chinese broke through elsewhere.
+Although the 27th Brigade held them off from their positions on the Chongchon River, the Chinese broke through elsewhere.